stagefrightband/stagefrightband.github.io/README.md

 <br/>
 Props (optional)
 <br/>
-Business Professionals of America assumes no responsibility for hardware/software provided by the member.
 Props or visual aids are allowed in this competition.
 No equipment, supplies, or materials other than those specified for an event will be allowed in the testing area.
 No previous Business Professionals of America tests and/or sample tests or facsimiles thereof (handwritten, photocopied, or keyed) may be taken into the testing area.
-Violation of this rule will result in disqualification.
 <br/>
 <br/>
 **Specifications**